Byahye800/Devops-Learning-Linux/Bash-scripting/readme.md

 \- Mastery of user input handling\*\* using `read`, validation, and conditional logic.

-\- Understanding filesystem operations\*\* such as creating directories, writing files, and navigating paths.
+\- Understanding filesystem operations such as creating directories, writing files, and navigating paths.

 \- Working with permissions\*\* and learning how Linux enforces read/write/execute rules.

-\- Automation mindset\*\* — using Bash to eliminate repetitive manual tasks.
+\- Automation mindset, using Bash to eliminate repetitive manual tasks.

 \- Safe scripting practices\*\*, including error handling and checking for edge cases (e.g., division by zero, missing files).